Eleanor writes on many topics, including parenting, single parenting, party and activity ideas, and career and home life.

 In the UK, the earliest a minor can usually begin any kind of work is 13, when they can take on a paper round.
-During my childhood this was a very popular choice, but today it is on the decline, perhaps due to less people wanting a newspaper delivered as they turn to online news sites, and more adults taking up the positions that are available instead.
+During my childhood, this was a very popular choice, but today it is on the decline, perhaps due to fewer people wanting a newspaper delivered as they turn to online news sites and more adults taking up the positions that are available instead.
 Issues of safety around setting off for an early morning round means many parents are not keen on their child doing this type of work any longer.

 1. It Fosters an Appreciation of Money and a Growing Independence

 There is nothing that teaches a teenager an appreciation of money and the true value of the things they buy than having to spend their own money to get what they want.
-The weeks or months of saving; the patience required; the sacrifice of other purchases along the way — it is all an important lesson that prepares them for their future as a responsible adult who can function well in an adult world.
+The weeks or months of saving, the patience required, the sacrifice of other purchases along the way—it is an all-important lesson that prepares them for their future as a responsible adult who can function well in the adult world.